robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

-# Go Functions For The 5-Year-Old Me
+# Go Functions Zone - Act 1: Overview

-As we begin, keep in mind that, as in other programming languages, functions in Go must be as clear as possible.
+This is a short Act, all you have to do to pass is to write your own Go function that returns the product of two numbers.
+And as we begin, keep in mind that, as in other programming languages, functions in Go must be as clear as possible, so remember to use a descriptive name for your func...

-> **5yo me**: What is a "function"?
+> **Player**: Wait, what is a "function"?
 >
-> **Older me:** OK, yeah.
+> **Hint System:** OK, yeah.
 I suppose we should start with that.

 <br />

 ## What is a function?

 Think of a function as a tool.
 People use and re-use tools to transform something into something else in order to perform a job or activity.
 Take a scissor for example.
 You can re-use a scissor over and over again to transform a material (paper, plastic, etc.) into a modified version (trimmed, cut, etc.)